Cory02202/kubernetes-networking/Lab00/README.md

 ![Login to IBM Cloud](../images/shell-login-to-cloud.png)

-1. Download the cluster configuration to the client,
+1. Download the cluster configuration to the client

     ```
     $ CLUSTER_NAME=<clustername>